Mastering Lead Generation: Maneuvering Objections to Sales

 True Objections

-The 4 categories of excuses that you’ll ever hear — nearly all sales objections in lead generation are related to any of the following categories: need, urgency, trust, and money — as a salesperson, you’ll notice.
+The 4 categories of excuses that you’ll ever hear — nearly all sales objections in Mastering Lead Generation are related to any of the following categories: need, urgency, trust, and money — as a salesperson, you’ll notice.
 Excuses such as:

 • We don’t need something like this at our company right now.